josh17-92/jenkins-fundamentals/README.md

 # jenkins-fundamentals
-Basic setup of Jenkins using Docker
+This training covers a basic setup of Jenkins.

 # Installation
 ## Build the Jenkins BlueOcean Docker Image (or pull and use the one I'm using)